tem-nik/News-Article-NLP/README.md

 ### Project Objective

 To build a News Article/ Blog Sentiment Analysis website using Natural Language Processing API.
-This is project #4 - part of my **Udacity Front-End Development Nanodegree**.
 The website allows user to type in any url containing an article or a blog, and with the help of Aylien API analyse the sentiment of it through getting insight about the author's emotions and perspective.

 ### Building